syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/getting-started.md

 layout: post
 title: Getting Started with Syncfusion NavigationDrawer for Xamarin.Android
 description: Learn here about getting started with Syncfusion Xamarin.Android NavigationDrawer control, its elements, and more.
-platform: Xamarin.Android
+platform: xamarin.android
 control: NavigationDrawer
 documentation: ug
 ---

 # Getting Started with Xamarin.Android NavigationDrawer

-This section provides overview for working with Essential NavigationDrawer for Xamarin.Android.
+This section provides overview for working with Essential® NavigationDrawer for Xamarin.Android.
 You can walk through the entire process of creating an NavigationDrawer.

 ## Referencing Essential Studio® Components in Your Solution